 Indeed the reviewer pointed an important issue, i.e., the performance of our candidate marker in liquid biopsy.
 This is our follow-up study and we are currently in the process of finding collaborators for sample collection.
 Our finding started from LGA and HGA since we believe as the precancerous lesion, using adenoma tissues may lead us to discover the early marker for cancer diagnosis.
-Currently most methylation markers were initially identified in cancer tissues therefore usually with less sensitivity in detection of stage I CRC.
-Therefore, our result of ADHFE1 from adenoma appears very promising in early detection so we focused on the tissue samples to identify candidates first then tested their performance in the public datasets.
+Currently most methylation markers were initially identified in cancer tissues and usually with less sensitivity in detection for stage I of CRC.
+Therefore, our result of ADHFE1 from adenoma appears promising in early detection so we focused on the tissue samples to identify candidates first then tested their performance in the public datasets.

 We apologize for lacking of inclusion of certain papers especially for a related review.
 We discussed related results in revised version.
 In brief, for the ten genes validated in one study (PLoS ONE) were all hyper-methylated in our data, which to some extent is consistent with our results.